-'s work on The Great Recession that began with his 2009 series 'Foreclosure, USA', photographed around Stockton, California.
+'The Dealership Wreck' continues Kirk Crippen's work on The Great Recession that began with his 2009 series 'Foreclosure, USA', photographed around Stockton, California.

 "In the first quarter of 2009, one in every twenty-seven housing units in the area received a foreclosure notice, against a national rate of about one in one hundred and fifty-nine.
 Foreclosure, USA explores Stockton's foreclosed homes and the abruptly suspended housing developments in its hardest hit neighborhoods."

 Kirk says in some areas "the pride of ownership soured", a sad statement for the capitalism-centric USA.